stacc-as/girlpower-intro-presentation/slides/intro.md

 ## What is GitHub? 🤔
 - GitHub is a remote storage for Git repositoies
 - Provides a simple way for people to collaborate and contribute to development projects
-- open source &rArr; GitHub
+- Open Source &rArr; GitHub

 <img class="plain" src="slides/github_logo.png" height="400wv"/>